• Home

 1. All volunteers must be in good standing with Arizona Medieval Games.
 All returning volunteers are expected to be role models to new volunteers and squires.

-3. All adult volunteers are expected to work a minimum of 8 hours on our full days (Thur & Fri) and a minimum of 4 hours on our half days (Wed & Fri).
+3. All adult volunteers are expected to work 8 hours on our full days (Thur & Fri) and 4 hours on our half days (Wed & Fri).
 Many hands make light work and it is important that the work be evenly shared.

 Volunteers should visit the Sign Up Board directly after they have checked in.